 I’ll be the first to tell you that I’m a board game addict.
-My parents have been getting me at least one board game for every holiday and my birthday since I was like 12.
+My parents have been getting me at least one board game for every holiday and my birthday since I was like 12, and I even had a board game closet built into our house specifically to hold all the games.
+You can see a picture of my board game closet at the bottom of this post (or over on my Instagram page).

 So let’s make up a batch of homemade Chex Mix and get to playing!